-Launched in the FEMBA and EMBA programs in 2008 and later expanded to the full-time MBA program in 2010, the Global Immersion Programs that now reside with the Center for Global Management, under the direction of Professor Carla Hayn broaden the elective offerings available to students who have completed the first year of their core curriculum.
-These courses focus on doing business in other countries, exposing students to the economy, major industries and businesses, local culture, major historical events and the many aspects of conducting business relationships outside of the United States.
+Launched in the Fully Employed and Executive MBA programs in 2008 and later expanded to the Full-time MBA program in 2010, the Global Immersion Programs that now reside with the Center for Global Management, under the direction of Professor Carla Hayn broaden the elective offerings available to students.
+These four-unit elective courses, predominantly taught by UCLA Anderson faculty, focus on doing business in other countries.
+Students are exposed to the economy, major industries and businesses, local culture, key historical events and the many aspects of conducting business outside the United States.
 They include 3 to 4 classes on campus followed by one week in-country for a blend of classroom lectures, company visits and cultural activities.
 Each class is a mix of 40 to 50 Fully Employed, Executive and Full-time MBA students.

 Examples of courses that have been offered during the past twelve months, include:

-- South Africa: Economic Evaluation of Healthcare - Focus on South Africa with Professor Victor Tabbush
+- South Africa: "Economic Evaluation in Healthcare - Focus on South Africa" with Victor Tabbush, Adjunct Professor Emeritus